- Ski the 2014 Olympic ski area of Sochi.

 • Jeeping • Snowmobiling • Spas • Russian baths

-You can get between the three ski resorts by taxi at an additional local cost, they are only a few minutes apart from one another.
+You can get between the four ski resorts by taxi at an additional local cost, they are only a few minutes apart from one another.
 Each ski resort is on a different lift pass.

 A call away rep. If you need any help we're just a call away 24/7.
 You'll find our number alongside our local knowledge in your info pack.